ai-adams/pawsy-rasa/data/README.md

 The `maintenance_moderate` intent captures users who are comfortable with light to moderate grooming routines.
 These users are willing to brush, bathe, or visit the groomer occasionally but prefer a dog that doesn’t require intensive care.
 This intent ensures the chatbot can interpret various ways users describe their preference for breeds with average grooming needs, helping recommend breeds that align with their lifestyle.

+The `misc_admire` intent captures user expressions of admiration, amazement, or positive emotional reactions.
+These responses often reflect excitement, appreciation, or enthusiasm about something the chatbot has shared or suggested.
+Recognizing this intent allows the chatbot to maintain a positive conversational tone, acknowledge the user’s reaction, and continue engaging effectively.

 The `misc_affirm` intent captures positive responses or confirmations from users, indicating agreement or acknowledgment.
 These examples reflect the various ways users might affirmatively respond to the chatbot's questions or statements.
 This intent ensures the chatbot can recognize and respond appropriately to affirmations, enhancing conversational flow and understanding.

+The `misc_appreciate` intent captures user expressions of gratitude or appreciation, which are often a response to helpful information or support provided by the chatbot.
+These examples reflect a range of ways users say "thank you," from casual to heartfelt.
+Recognizing this intent enables the chatbot to acknowledge gratitude graciously, fostering positive user engagement and a friendly conversational tone.

 The `misc_bot_challenge` intent captures user queries that challenge or inquire about the identity, nature, or functioning of the chatbot.
 These questions often reflect curiosity, skepticism, or a desire for clarification about whether the user is interacting with a human or an AI.
 This intent ensures the chatbot can recognize and appropriately respond to such challenges, enhancing user trust and engagement.